 The programme is open to researchers of any level, from PhD students to full professors, in any field able to make use of scientific computing.
 As a rule, the visitor will not work in the target country's computation center but will be hosted by a suitable academic research group.
 A number of hosts have already signed up and can be browsed (by country) in the application form.
 If you want to sign up as a host, please contact staff (at) hpc-europa.org.

 Applications always concern academic research.
 The researchers of universities, universities of applied sciences and research institutes, for example, can apply for the exchange.
 Reasonable travel and accommodation costs are reimbursed by the project, which also pays daily allowance.
-The visits can last 3–13 weeks and a researcher can make more than one visit as long as the total duration does not exceed 13 weeks.
+A visit can last 3–13 weeks and a researcher can make more than one visit as long as the total duration does not exceed 13 weeks.
 The HPCE3 site also lists interesting training events, that can be combined with visits.